Grief Counseling & Therapy in

 - The decrease in in-person contact with others

-There are other losses that do not include the death of someone in our lives.
+There are other types of losses that we experience in our lives.

 These losses can include: